 Break a Pileup

-First - you need to hear them.
+First - we need to hear them

 Many modern transceivers allow listening on two frequencies at the same time, so the next step will be easy: listen to the DX station on their transmitting frequency and find the station they’re working on their receiving frequency.

-Keep your calls short:
+Keep our calls short

 Who is the DX station working?
 Stations in your area, or another continent?
 Perhaps they’re working callers from all over.
 Listen closely.